LOOP115/MrLfD_MQ3/README.md

+# Franka_Quest3

-# XR Control Panel for Franka on Quest 3
+This is the Unity endpoint for [Franka_XR](https://github.com/LOOP115/Franka_XR_Hub), offering features such as an XR control interface for Franka on Quest 3.

 <br>